 Pro tip: A squeeze of lemon over your schnitzel adds brightness and cuts through the rich, crispy coating.

-Making the perfect schnitzel needs skill and care.
+Making the perfect dish needs skill and care.
 Many home cooks make mistakes that ruin a tasty fried cutlet.
 Let’s look at the most common errors when making this classic German dish.

 - Coating Timing: Don’t let your schnitzel sit in breading too long.
 The coating will get soggy and lose its crunch.
 Coat the meat right before frying to keep it crispy.

-- Oil Temperature: Keep the frying oil at 360°F. If it’s too cool, your schnitzel will be greasy.
+- Oil Temperature: Keep the frying oil at 360°F. If it’s too cool, your dish will be greasy.
 If it’s too hot, the coating will burn before the meat is cooked.

 - Meat Preparation: Make sure your cutlets are evenly ½ to ¼-inch thick.
 Uneven meat can cause cooking and texture issues.